Table of contents

 - Health problems that include certain chronic conditions

-Because the disorder is often asymptomatic and the symptoms are nonspecific, the only way to know if you have hypertension is to get regular blood pressure readings.
+Because the disorder is often asymptomatic and the symptoms are nonspecific, the only way to know if you have hypertension is to get regular blood pressure readings to check if your blood pressure rises.
 Most doctors’ offices take a blood pressure reading at every appointment.

 This test is performed by placing a pressure cuff around the upper arm before manually or electronically inflating it.
-An inflated cuff compresses the brachial artery, momentarily stopping blood flow.
-Next, the air in the cuff is slowly released while the person performing the measurement listens with a stethoscope or monitors an electronic readout.
+This inflated cuff momentarily stops the blood flow by compressing the artery.
+The specialist will then slowly release the air in the cuff while listening to the patient’s pulse with a stethoscope.
+More advanced methods use sensors in digital devices to monitor artery vibrations.

 Blood pressure readings are divided into 5 categories:

-The American Heart Association recommends that if your blood pressure is normal (less than 120/80 mm Hg), your blood pressure should be screened during regular healthcare visits yearly for anyone 20 years of age or older.
+The American Heart Association recommends that if you are within the normal range (less than 120/80 mm Hg), you should screen your blood pressure yearly during regular medical visits if you are 20 or older.
 If you have a family history of heart disease or other risk factors, your doctor might recommend you get readings more often than regular appointments.

-High blood pressure is usually treated with a combination of lifestyle changes and prescription medications.
+Controlling blood pressure is usually a combination of lifestyle changes and prescription medications.
+It is important to note that this article does not provide medical advice.
+Patients should speak with a healthcare professional.

 Changes to diet and exercise are typically the first treatment options patients discuss with their doctor.
 The change includes: